Updated: Aug 27, 2022

 For years I have stuck to the system of regular homework essays which students submit on paper and I hand back with a feedback sheet attached.
 This sets out one or two clear targets for them to improve.
 I then keep a record of any targets I have set and any other comments, this helps me to build up a picture of each student and write the termly reports.
 This is not a flawed or broken system and has served me well.

-After looking round our staff room, participating in whole school marking review and asking some colleagues I came to the conclusion that there must be a better system.
+After looking around our staff room, participating in the whole school marking review and asking some colleagues I came to the conclusion that there must be a better system.
 Kaizen!

 3 major problems with the current system:

 1. I cannot see any evaluation from students on how they think they did and how they think they could improve e.g. underline quotes, use more context-specific vocab and so on.

 2. I also cannot get an overview of their home works over two years, as all feedback is hurriedly hole punched and filed away.

 3. I also suspect that students are just looking at the grade and not reading the feedback.

 3 improvements that I wanted to achieve from my new homework system